-- (a) An ability to apply knowledge of mathematics, science, and engineering - (b) An ability to design and conduct experiments, as well as to analyze and interpret data. - (c) An ability to design a system, component or process to meet desired needs. - (e) An ability to identify, formulate, and solve engineering problems - (k) An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice i) Lectures will be held in 4-201.
+- (a) An ability to apply knowledge of mathematics, science, and engineering. - (b) An ability to design and conduct experiments, as well as to analyze and interpret data. - (c) An ability to design a system, component, or process to meet desired needs. - (e) An ability to identify, formulate, and solve engineering problems. - (k) An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.